 A herniated disk injury typically occurs on the lower portion of the spine.
 The injury is a result of the degeneration of the spinal vertebrae column disk.
 The degeneration occurs naturally as you age.
 The injury can also be aggravated by excessive strain on the disc.

-Back pain emanating from nerves are a consequence of mechanical damage to the nerves.
+Back pain emanating from nerves is a consequence of mechanical damage to the nerves.
 A bulging disk, bone fragments, or herniated disk can press against a nerve resulting in acute pain that goes down the legs.

 Spinal fractures also cause debilitating pain in the lower back.
 The fractures are fragments of the vertebrae column broken because of a fall, accident, or a violent push.
 The severity of the outcome depends on where the fractures lie.
 They can pinch the spinal nerves or spinal cord or displace vertebrae discs.